 Things to bring for any season

 A bathing suit is something you should not leave at home, even if you are coming in January.
-Icelandic geothermal swimming pools are warm all year round, and the hot tubs.
+Icelandic geothermal swimming pools are warm all year round, as are the hot tubs.
 Then there are, of course, all the hot spring spas open all year round.

-If you come to Iceland for hiking or camping, your packing list will probably be different.
+If you come to Iceland for hiking or camping, your packing list will probably differ.
 If you want to camp in Iceland, you will not have to bring your camping gear because there are a few companies specialise in renting out hiking and camping gear.

 We highly recommend you download the ICE-SAR SafeTravel app if you are going hiking.
 In it, you can register your trip, and if you get lost or need help, they can locate you.